John F. Kennedy Catholic School Speech Contest

-At John F. Kennedy Catholic School, students participate in Modern Woodmen of America’s School Speech Contest in grades 5 through 8.
-Each year Modern Woodmen announces a contest topic that enables students to take pride in personal accomplishments, their community and America.
+At John F. Kennedy Catholic School, all 5th-8th grade students participate in a speech contest.
+Formerly associate with Modern Woodmen of America, JFK has taken this over after MWA’s sponsorship of “civic oration” ended.
+Each year students are given a broad topic that enables students to take pride in personal accomplishments, their community and America.
 The students gather resources, write a research paper, and create a 3 to 5 minute speech.

 We are proud to have this excellent enriching program for all of our students.
 The knowledge students gain from the experience is immeasurable.
-John F. Kennedy teachers allow each student to excel as they guide the students through the process of research, note cards, outlines, rough drafts, memorization of speech, preparation of their works cited, and the actual oral presentation.
+John F. Kennedy teachers allow each student to excel as they guide the students through the process of research, note cards, outlines, rough drafts, works cited, final version, memorization of speech, and the actual oral presentation.

 Musical Performances and Drama